 With that out of the way.

-In this article, we explore aggression, hostile behavior common in fish, which you should be aware of, and we profile 6 of the most aggressive freshwater fish!
+In this article, we explore aggression, hostile behavior common in fish, which you should be aware of, and we profile 6 of the most aggressive aquarium fish!

-Personally, I’ve never kept aggressive freshwater fish in any of my aquariums.
+Personally, I’ve never kept aggressive tropical fish in any of my aquariums.

 Okay, that’s a bit of a lie;